 Lake Shojiko borders the Aokigahara Jukai forest and remains largely undeveloped except for a few hotels around its northern shore that enjoy excellent views of Mount Fuji.
 Outdoor activities such as hiking, camping and fishing are popular around the lake, as well as water sports such as water skiing, jet skiing and boating.

-Buses run roughly every hour between Kawaguchiko Station and Lake Shojiko.
-The buses from Kawaguchiko Station are bound for Shin-Fuji, Shimobe Onsen or Motosuko.
-The one way trip takes 25-40 minutes and costs around 1110 yen.
-See timetable.
+The Omni Bus Blue Line connects Kawaguchiko Station, Lake Shojiko and Lake Motosuko every two hours.
+A one way journey from Kawaguchiko Station to Lake Shojiko takes around 40 minutes.
+Alternatively, regular buses run roughly every hour between Kawaguchiko Station and Lake Shojiko.
+They are bound for Shin-Fuji, Shimobe Onsen or Motosuko.
+The one way trip takes 25-40 minutes and costs around 1110 yen (see timetable).